upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

 ## staying in the loop

-I've got to figure out how we stay connected, how best to enable collaboration.
-Would it be a contradiction or ironically perfect to do it on GitHub itself?
+We will figure out a way to stay connected, a way to collaboration on this.
 If you have ideas, let me know.

-Even though many of us (I hope all of us) will leave GitHub when we are able, some immediately, some only after they figure out the best alternative, it makes sense to keep this evacuee camp right here on GitHub.
-It will serve as a line of communication to people still on GitHub.
+For now I recommend you put a watch on this repo.
+You can also follow [upend.org on twitter](https://twitter.com/UpEnd_org) or send an email to github.evacuees@upend.org.

+As ironic as it may seem, it makes sense to keep this evacuation center right here on GitHub.
+For now at least.
 If they shut this down, it will only validate our exodus.
-So even if you want to cut out immediately and delete everything, **consider keeping at least a bare presence and association with this repo**, at least until we make camp elsewhere.

-But you can also follow [upend.org on twitter](https://twitter.com/UpEnd_org).
-Or send an email to github.evacuees@upend.org.

 ## how to help

-If you have a way with words, or other ideas to further the cause, please create an issue or a pull request.
-Or send me an email at the above address.
+A list of priority projects will appear right here in the coming days.
+In the meantime you can take a look at the issues and participate in the early discussions.

 </br>